flopezag/tutorials.secured-OrionLD/README.md

 ```

-# Securing the Orion Context Broker
+# Securing the OrionLD Context Broker

 ![](https://fiware.github.io/tutorials.PEP-Proxy/img/pep-proxy-orion.png)

-## Securing Orion - PEP Proxy Configuration
+## Securing Orion-LD - PEP Proxy Configuration

 The `orion-proxy` container is an instance of FIWARE **Wilma** listening on port `1027`, it is configured to forward
-traffic to `orion` on port `1026`, which is the default port that the Orion Context Broker is listening to for NGSI
+traffic to `orion` on port `1026`, which is the default port that the Orion-LD Context Broker is listening to for NGSI
 Requests.

 ```yaml